 What kind of work do Winrock volunteers generally do while on assignment?

-Most of our assignments are 2-3 weeks in duration.
+Most of our assignments are two to three weeks in duration.
 Volunteer assignments vary based on the needs of the host organization – but can be anything from providing hands-on training on agricultural practices and introducing new agricultural technologies, to helping write business or marketing plans, improving governance of farmers’ cooperatives, or developing curriculum for schools and training centers.

 What kind of volunteers are you looking for?